solidi/learning-notes/databases/nosql.md

 1. ``if (doc._attachments.hasOwnProperty(key) && typeof(key) !== 'function')``
 1. Horizontal partitioning puts different rows on different partitions.
 1. CAP Theorem only guarantees two of the three attributes (consistent, available, partition-tolerant).
+1. MongoDB has native drivers for each language.
+1. Cassandra is available, and partition-tolerant.
+1. You cannot query over HTTP with Redis.